 Patients react differently to SLIT, but most side effects are limited.
 If you have side effects, you are most likely to experience pain or discomfort in the stomach or mouth.
 This could include irritation such as itchiness, sores, or swelling in your mouth or throat.
 Rare, but serious side effects could include nausea and vomiting, breathing problems, or shock, among others.
 For a full list of side effects, talk to your allergist.

-Most side effects will present within your first doses and are usually considered mild or local.
+Most side effects will present within your first few doses and are usually considered mild or local.
 They generally tend to lessen with time.

 Is Sublingual Immunotherapy Covered by My Insurance?